 3. Testing And Experimentation

 Rather than relying on intuition, you can use the results of tests and experiments to inform your decision-making.
-The line between a good idea and a bad one can be challenging to discern when your gut reaction is influenced by your biases, either consciously or unconsciously.
+The line between a good idea and a bad one can be challenging to discern when your gut reaction is influenced by your biases.
 By testing, you can ensure you deliver what the user wants rather than what you assume they want.

 The best way to learn how to improve the customer onboarding process is to test your assumptions.
 If you think a feature keeps free trial users from upgrading, you can enable or disable it.
 Apply what you learn from analyzing the data, whether it's to change the current implementation or to try something new.

 With the help of an A/B testing tool, you can fine-tune your onboarding user interface and routines.
 Try out more features that keep users engaged in your app to see how they affect the onboarding process.
-You should also test the UI and UX of your user onboarding process.
 More information than ever will be at your disposal to improve the onboarding process for your users.

 3 Examples of Great User Onboarding